 Motor neuron disease (MND) refers to a group of rare but severe neurodegenerative diseases in which motor nerves in the spine and brain lose function over time.
 Early signs include weakness and slurred speech.

 Motor neurons are nerve cells that send electrical output signals to the muscles, affecting the muscles’ ability to function.

-Motor neuron disease (MND) can appear at any age, but symptoms usually appear after the age of
+Motor neuron disease (MND) can appear at any age, but the symptoms usually appear after the age of

 The renowned English physicist Stephen Hawking lived with ALS for many decades until his death in March 2018.
-Guitar virtuoso Jason Becker is another example of someone who has been living with ALS for several years.
+The American baseball player, Lou Gehrig, also had ALS.
+This resulted in people calling it Lou Gehrig’s disease.

-ALS, or Lou Gehrig’s disease, is the most common type, affecting both the upper and lower motor neurons (neurons in the brain and spinal cord).
-It affects the muscles of the arms, legs, mouth, and respiratory system.
-A person with ALS will live, on average, another 3–5 years, but, with supportive care, some people live 10 years or more.
+- ALS: This is the most common type of MND.
+It affects both the upper and lower motor neurons — the neurons in the brain and spinal cord — which then affects the muscles of the arms, legs, mouth, and respiratory system.
+On average, people with ALS live for 3–5 years after receiving the diagnosis, but with supportive care, some people live for 10 years or longer.

-Primary lateral sclerosis affects the neurons in the brain.
+- Primary lateral sclerosis: This affects the neurons in the brain.
 It is a rare form of MND that advances more slowly than ALS.
-It is not fatal, but it can affect a person’s quality of life.
-Juvenile primary lateral sclerosis can affect children.
+It is not fatal, but it can affect the quality of life.
+Juvenile primary lateral sclerosis occurs in children.

-Progressive bulbar palsy (PBP) involves the brain stem.
-People with ALS often have PBP too.
-The condition causes frequent choking spells, difficulty speaking, eating, and swallowing.
+- Progressive bulbar palsy (PBP): This involves the brain stem, and people with ALS often have PBP, too.
+It causes frequent choking spells and difficulty speaking, eating, and swallowing.

-Progressive muscular atrophy (PMA) is a rare condition that affects the lower motor neurons in the spinal cord.
-It causes slow but progressive muscle wasting, especially in the arms, legs, and mouth.
+- Progressive muscular atrophy: This type of MND is rare.
+It affects the lower motor neurons in the spinal cord and causes slow but progressive muscle wasting, especially in the arms, legs, and mouth.

-Spinal muscular atrophy (SMA) is an inherited MND that affects children.
+- Spinal muscular atrophy (SMA): This inherited MND develops in children.
 There are three types, all caused by a genetic change known as SMA1.
 It tends to affect the trunk, legs, and arms.
 The long-term outlook depends on the type.